async-labs/saas/README.md

 ## Contributing

 Want to support this project?
-Sign up at [async](https://async-await.com) and/or buy our [book](https://builderbook.org/book), which teaches you how to build this project from scratch (currently available for [pre-order](https://builderbook.org/books/saas-boilerplate/introduction-project-structure) at 60% off).
+Sign up at [async](https://async-await.com) and/or buy our [book](https://builderbook.org/book), which teaches you how to build this project from scratch.

 ## Team